 Many who have used a topical green tea extract believe their skin has been restored.

 As briefly mentioned earlier, all these positives have to do with the antioxidant in green tea named, EGCG.
+This antioxidant has often been referred to as a "cell rejuvenator" which shields and heals the skin.

 Users of topical green teas have reported the following benefits: